 Day 18: Depart Prague

 As we culminate our tour today we are transferred to the airport for your departure flight.
+Check out time is by 1100 hrs.
 (B)

 B=Breakfast, L=Lunch, D=Dinner